rlunar/valkey-php/docs/content/streams.md

     'TIME' => $value, /* Set the idle time to now - $value */
-    'RETRYCOUNT' => $value, /* Update message retrycount to $value */ 'FORCE', /* Claim the message(s) even if they're not pending anywhere */ 'JUSTID', /* Instruct Redis to only return IDs */ ];
+    'RETRYCOUNT' => $value, /* Update message retrycount to $value */ 'FORCE', /* Claim the message(s) even if they're not pending anywhere */ 'JUSTID', /* Instruct Valkey to only return IDs */ ];
 ```